 - follow us on Facebook and Twitter.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Italy for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy of Italy or visit their website for the most up-to-date information.

 Australians should ensure that a clearly legible entry stamp is placed in their passport when entering the Schengen area (including Italy) for the first time.
 This stamp will mark the start of the 90-day period during which Australians are permitted to stay within the Schengen area as tourists.

-Whatever the purpose of your travel to Italy, if you are not staying in commercial accommodation or intend to stay for more than a few days, you may need a "Permit to Stay”.
+Whatever the purpose of your travel to Italy, if you are not staying in commercial accommodation or intend to stay for more than a few days, you may need a "Permit to Stay” (declarazione di presenza).
 You should note that the requirement to obtain a "Permit to Stay" is separate from any visa obtained from the Italian Embassy or Consulates.
 Failure to obtain the permit may result in expulsion from Italy.

 Make sure your passport has at least six months' validity from your planned date of return to Australia and carry copies of a recent passport photo (but not older than 6 months) with you in case you need a replacement passport while overseas.

 Safety and security